JDC West: Challenge

-Each Challenge team has four students - two males and two females.
-The Challenge portion of the JDC West competition is arguably the most arduous on its competitors who are on-call for ten social challenges to be completed in less than 48 hours at any time of day or night.
-These challenges are known to include spirit, mental and physical challenges that bring the students together.
-These challenges test students' adaptability, enthusiasm and team work.
+Each Challenge team has four students (two males and two females).
+The Challenge portion of the JDC West competition requires competitors to be on-call for ten social challenges, which must be completed in less than 48 hours at any time of day or night.
+These challenges may include morale, mental, and physical challenges which test students' adaptability, enthusiasm, and teamwork.

 Additional awards

+Participation

-Participation - Focuses on the spirit of each school during the competition weekend.
+Focuses on the spirit of each school during the competition weekend.
 The team that cheers the hardest, shows up for the most events, and is the life of the party takes the prize.

+Charity

-Charity - Has two awards.
+Has two awards.
 One for the number of hours that school commits to their charities of choice and the second for the amount of dollars raised for their charity of choice.

 Participating schools

 The following schools are or have been participants in JDC West: